isDing/skynet-learn/README.md

 * Read Wiki for documents https://github.com/cloudwu/skynet/wiki (Written in both English and Chinese)
 * The FAQ in wiki https://github.com/cloudwu/skynet/wiki/FAQ (In Chinese, but you can visit them using something like Google or Deepl translate.)

+## Repository Guidelines

+See `AGENTS.md` for contributor practices, build/test workflows, and pull request expectations tailored to this fork.